krishaamer/green-filter-research/research/literature/investing.md

 ### Product Databases {#product-databases}

--   The world’s largest database for sustainability standards.
-“We provide free, accessible, comprehensive, verified and transparent information on over 300 standards for environmental protection, worker and labour rights, economic development, quality and food safety, as well as business ethics.” (*StandardsMap* (n.d.))
+-   *StandardsMap* (n.d.), The world’s largest database for sustainability standards.
+“We provide free, accessible, comprehensive, verified and transparent information on over 300 standards for environmental protection, worker and labour rights, economic development, quality and food safety, as well as business ethics.”

 -   Trends https://standardsmap.org/en/trends